Nerve Pain Treatment in Garden City & Lake Success, NY

 FAQs About Nerve Pain

 Why don't regular pain medications help nerve pain?
-Neuropathic pain involves abnormal nerve signaling — not tissue inflammation.
-Standard NSAIDs and even many opioids are largely ineffective because they don't address the underlying mechanism.
-Treatments that directly target the nervous system (nerve blocks, SCS, ketamine) are far more effective.
+Nerve pain comes from faulty nerve signals, not from swelling or a tissue injury.
+That is why NSAIDs and even many opioids do not help much — they do not fix the real problem.
+Treatments that work right on the nerves (nerve blocks, SCS, ketamine) work far better.

 Is nerve pain permanent?
-Not necessarily.
-Some neuropathic conditions, like postherpetic neuralgia or post-surgical nerve pain, can improve significantly with time and proper treatment.
-Others, like diabetic neuropathy, are ongoing but can be managed very effectively.
+Not always.
+Some types, like nerve pain after shingles or surgery, can get much better with time and the right treatment.
+Others, like diabetic nerve pain, are ongoing but can be controlled very well.

 How does spinal cord stimulation work for nerve pain?
-SCS delivers mild electrical pulses to the spinal cord that interfere with pain signal transmission.
-Most modern SCS systems use high-frequency or burst stimulation — patients typically feel no paresthesia (tingling) and just experience reduced pain.
+It sends mild electrical pulses to the spinal cord that block pain signals.
+Most newer devices use special settings, so patients feel no tingling — just less pain.

 Does insurance cover nerve pain treatment?
-Nerve blocks, epidural injections, and spinal cord stimulation are generally covered by major insurance including Medicare, Aetna, Cigna, and United Healthcare.
-Ketamine infusions are typically out-of-pocket.
+Nerve blocks, epidural injections, and spinal cord stimulation are usually covered by major plans, including Medicare, Aetna, Cigna, and United Healthcare.
+Ketamine infusions are usually paid out of pocket.

 Treating Nerve Pain on Long Island

-Dr. Rubin sees patients at two convenient Nassau County locations — Garden City and Lake Success — with procedures performed at affiliated surgical centers including NYU Long Island and Northwell Health.
+Dr. Rubin sees patients at two convenient Nassau County offices — Garden City and Lake Success.
+Procedures are done at affiliated surgery centers, including NYU Long Island and Northwell Health.
 Call 516-492-3100 to schedule your evaluation.

 Know someone who needs pain relief?
 Share Dr. Rubin

-Treating Nerve Pain Treatment in Garden City, NY
+Treating Nerve Pain Treatment in Garden City & Lake Success, NY

 Call our office or request an appointment online.
 Most major insurance plans accepted.